wp-plugins/websitedefender-wordpress-security/readme.txt

 == Changelog ==

+= 0.5 =
+* New feature: A System Information Report box provides a summary of your web server's components
+* New setting: Option to open / close WebsiteDefender dashboard widget
+* Update: Internal code updates
+* Update: More help resource links

 = 0.4 =
 * BugFix: The bug reported about ALTER rights retrieval has been addressed
 * Update: Code cleanup